huggingface/llm.nvim/README.md

 Requests for code generation are made via `curl` to an HTTP endpoint.

-You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task).
+You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the API specified [here](https://huggingface.co/docs/api-inference/detailed_parameters#text-generation-task) or [here](https://huggingface.github.io/text-generation-inference/#/Text%20Generation%20Inference/generate).

 > [!NOTE]
 > Requests via `curl` are a legacy feature.
 This plugin is evolving to become a front-end for [`llm-ls`](https://github.com/huggingface/llm-ls).